NimbleEdge/.github/.github/pull_request_template.md

 Design Doc Link -

 ## Tests
-- [ ] Existing tests cover this scenario too
+- [ ] Are there existing tests to validate changes introduced in the PR?

 - [ ] New tests added for this change